Published 31st Jan. 2025

 While much about the Norient Express remains shrouded in mystery, it’s evident that sustainability commitments extend to its interiors.
 Travellers are treated to beautiful furnishings crafted from locally sourced natural materials (think plush upholstery and understated elegance).
 This Scandi sleeper also boasts an observatory carriage, perfect for uninterrupted, panoramic views of your scenic surroundings.
 You needn’t worry about falling behind on your regular exercise regime, either, as the train is equipped with a gym (yes, really).
 Bring on workouts with a view.

-There’s no shortage of stunning scenery in Norway, and this rail route takes you past some of the best.
+There’s no shortage of stunning scenery on a trip to Norway, and this rail route takes you past some of the best.
 Beginning in Bergen, Norway’s UNESCO-recognised coastal city, the train chugs along to Oslo, passing a bounty of beautiful sights along the way, including the outdoor adventurer's playground, the Hardangervidda mountain plateau, and the lush, forested valley of Hallingdal.
 After exploring Norway’s cosmopolitan capital, you’ll trundle north to Trondheim.
 Passing the likes of lovely Lake Mjosa and the Dovrefjell mountains, keep your eyes peeled for musk ox.
 Reaching your final destination, take in some of the country’s top historic and cultural spots, including the world’s northernmost medieval cathedral and the cobbled Bakklandet neighbourhood.
 Depending on the time of year, you might even glimpse a Northern Lights-streaked sky…

 Image by Millie Olsen/Unsplash.com